colyseus/docs/docs/server/exception-handling.md

 By default, if an uncaught exception occurs inside a room, the server is shut down ungracefully.
 This means all clients will be disconnected and the server will restart, or stop running (depending on how it's configured).

-You can now handle these uncaught exceptions by implementing the `onUncaughtException` method in your room class.
-By implementing `onUncaughtException`, all your room's methods will be wrapped in a try/catch block, and exceptions will be forwarded to this method.
+You can now handle these uncaught exceptions by implementing the `onUncaughtException()` method in your room class.
+By this method, all user-facing methods will be wrapped in try/catch blocks, and exceptions will be forwarded to your `onUncaughtException()` implementation.

 Methods that can throw exceptions are: